6.1.8.3 Area of Search

 Note that similar guidance applies to certain national applications – see also 4 Searching.

 AU designs will not normally be searched.
-However, experience has shown search strategy/truncation benefits in a very limited number of arts such as toys and games, or where an invention is characterised solely by pattern, shape or profile and a simple illustration can serve as a citation, like tyre treading, tools, extrusion profiles.
-Experienced Designs staff must not be routinely consulted, but can readily give a preliminary indication of the likely potential in such a search in these limited arts.
+However, experience has shown search strategy/truncation benefits in a very limited number of arts such as toys and games.
+In addition, searching designs may be useful when an invention is characterised solely by pattern, shape, or profile and a simple illustration can serve as a citation (such as tyre treading, tools, or extrusion profiles).

 Amended Reasons